Introduction

 - No indirect BLAS refitting and rebuilding will likely form a new bottleneck in the future when we want to have animated LODs.
 Adding a slight delay in LOD selection and falling back to a “safe” one should be a good-enough solution until we get indirect refits and rebuilds.

 - We don’t have any in-engine solution to creating high quality LODs, and thus require an artist or external tool to do this work for us.
-Moving over to a Nanite-like system is definitely something that is interesting for the future.
+Moving over to a Nanite-like system is definitely something that is interesting for the future to automate the workflow.

 At the end of the journey, we have a LODing system that works well without being intrusive in the rest of our workflow or rendering pipelines.
 The interface for binding meshes and accessing them on the GPU has not changed at all, so integration with existing systems was easy.